 Step 2: Shoulder and neck

 Slightly below the head draw a slanted line to mark the shoulder.
 You don’t want to make this line too long, or the shoulders will become wide and not very feminine.
-Put medium sized circle in the end of the shoulder line.
+Put a medium-sized circle at the end of the shoulder line.

 Connect the shoulder and the head via a short line, exactly where the Centerline crosses.

 To indicate the elbow draw a smaller circle, touching the Centerline.
-The distance between the shoulder and the elbow is about 1 ½ heads.
+The distance between the shoulder and the elbow is about 1 ½ head.
 Join the circles.

-To indicate the wrist make even smaller circle that again touches the Centerline.
+To indicate the wrist draw an even smaller circle that again touches the Centerline.
 The distance between the elbow and the wrist is about 1 head.
 Join the circles keeping the line parallel with the Centerline.